 As discussed earlier, this Subarea Plan differs from previous plans due to its size and varied geography.
 The data for the subarea is not completely representative of the variations in socioeconomic and demographic experiences across different communities within the subarea's boundaries.
-Once the data was reviewed at smaller scales through the Census Designated Places, four additional priority populations were identified that were previously missed: people with low incomes, people aged 55 years and older, veterans, and people with disabilities.
+Once the data was reviewed at smaller scales through the Census Designated Places, four additional priority populations were identified that were previously missed: people with low incomes, seniors, veterans, and people with disabilities.
 While King County Department of Local Services staff did engage with these groups and community service providers which serve these populations in the first two phases, a targeted effort was not part of the Subarea Plan community engagement plan.